This HTML automatically generated with rman for NEMO

 seed=integer

-seed for the random number generator (default: 0, which will be converted into a unique new value using UNIX’s clock time, in seconds since 1970.0).
-See also xrandom(1NEMO) .
+seed for the random number generator.
+A value of 0 (the default) will be converted into a unique new value using UNIX’s clock time, in seconds since 1970.0).
+See also xrandom(1NEMO) for more options.

 time=time